bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="contactEmail">contactEmail</a> | Contact email address of occupant
 <a name="contactFax">contactFax</a> | Contact fax number of occupant
 <a name="contactPhone">contactPhone</a> | Contact phone number of occupant
+<a name="custodianId">custodianId</a> | Unique id assigned to custodian of occupant data.
+<a name="dateOccupantUpdated">dateOccupantUpdated</a> | The date the occupant was last updated in the Geographic Site Registry.
+<a name="dateOccupantAdded">dateOccupantAdded</a> | The date the occupant was added to the Geographic Site Registry.
 <a name="degree">degree</a> | The number of road segments that intersection at an intersection.
 The degree of a dead-end is 1.
 The degree of a 4-way intersection is 4.
 <a name="echo">echo</a> | Include unmatched address details such as site name in results.
 <a name="endDate">endDate</a> | The ending date of a time period formatted as YYYY-MM-DD .